sqroot-eu/sqroot.eu/_posts/2017/2017-11-19-snarky-doorbell.md

 header-img: content/2017/snarky/cover-img.jpg
 ---

-Snarky Doorbell is a custom-built smart IoT doorbell, that I built for my office.
+Snarky Doorbell is a custom-built smart IoT office doorbell.

 Instead of the usual monotonic "ding-dong", it has personality: when the doorbell is rung, it responds with a snarky voice comment in the style of "Ooo, this must be the pizza we ordered!" or